thavlik/vpn-operator/README.md

   # to select this service at the exclusion of others.
 This MaskProvider
   # will match the tags "default", "preferred", and "my-vpn", which
   # in effect establishes a set of use cases for this MaskProvider.
-  # These values can be anything.
+  # These values are arbitrary.
 This field is necessary because a
   # Mask and its desired MaskProvider(s) can be in different namespaces.
   tags:
     - default